Go Back

 Prepare Bitter Gourd

 1. Slice each bitter gourd lengthwise.
 Scoop out the seeds.
-Slice them into 1/4 inch thick pieces.
+Slice them into small pieces. (see picture)

 2. Place the bitter gourd pieces in a saucepan.
 Add water so that it is about 3 inches above the vegetable.
 Add 1 teaspoon salt and 1 teaspoon turmeric.
 Boil until the vegetable is well-cooked but firm.
 Do not overcook.

-3. Drain the vegetable in a colander.
+3. Drain the bitter gourd pieces in a colander.
 Set aside.

 Stir Fry Spices To Grind